AfricasVoices/RapidProTools/README.md

 Follow the instructions on RapidPro's
 [developer web page](https://rapidpro.github.io/rapidpro/docs/development/).

-Note:
-- A temba.settings file must be specified before the server can be run - the easiest way to create one is to reuse the provided development configuration (`$ cp temba/settings.py.dev temba/settings.py`).
-- The commit of RapidPro these instructions were tested against is `f988b82ed962c6bc3532393fa4f68cf301df6ebc`.
+The commit of RapidPro these instructions were tested against is `f988b82ed962c6bc3532393fa4f68cf301df6ebc`.

 ### Configure a RapidPro User
 1. After starting the server, as described by the developer instructions referenced in the previous step,